-If there's one thing I can't endure, it's working out indoors.
-For me, the enjoyment in cycling isn't just the essence of training.
-It's about being outside, seeing different roads and landscapes, and actual racing.
-I always prefer playing sports to "working out," so riding the trainer in the winter has always been the pinnacle of drudgery.
-I would rather ride outside in 33 degrees and rain than strap myself to a machine indoors.
+For most of us, the enjoyment in cycling isn't just the essence of training.
+It's about being outside, seeing different roads and landscapes, and the actual racing.
+For those who prefer playing sports to "working out," riding the trainer in the winter can be the pinnacle of drudgery.
+It may be more fun to ride outside in 33 degrees and rain than strap yourself to a machine indoors.

-At the same time, if you work long hours or live in a winter climate with cold, short days and dangerous road conditions, riding the trainer is probably a necessary part of your early season preparation, and one you'll need to make the best of.
+At the same time, if you work long hours or live in a winter climate with cold, short days and dangerous, difficult road conditions, riding the trainer is a necessary part of your early season preparation, and one you'll need to make the best of.
 It doesn't have to be all pain and misery, though, if you take the right approach.

 For example, if you planned a 3-hour ride, with 60 minutes of tempo intervals, translating that ride to for indoor training would see you disregard the duration goal and focus on the intervals.
-Take 15 minutes to warm up, do the work in 2 30-minute intervals with 5-10 minutes of recovery, cool down, and climb off.
-You can get the majority of the value of that 3 hour ride done in 90 minites or less.
+Take 5-10 minutes to warm up, do the work in 15- to 20-minute blocks with 5 minutes of recovery between each one, cool down, and climb off.
+You can get the majority of the value of that 3 hour ride done in 90 minutes or less.

 Another key to making indoor work bearable is that the recovery can come on or off the trainer.
 Get off between efforts, get some water, stretch--just like you would between sets of lifting in the gym.
 When you're ready, get back on, spin for a few minutes to get comfortable, and do your next interval.
 This approach is also similar to what a track workout would be, where it's not so much about "going for a ride," as it is getting all your work done.